Issues Important to

 Alaska is almost entirely owned by the government.
 99.7% of the state is owned by government.
 The federal government owns the majority of the land mass of Alaska.

-Since Statehood, The federal government has withdrawn areas greater than the size of Texas from development and disposal.
+Since statehood, The federal government has withdrawn areas greater than the size of Texas from development and disposal.

-The Alaskan Statehood Compact required the Federal Government to return the land it held to the state of Alaska and in turn her people. this has never happened.
+The Alaskan Statehood Compact required the Federal Government to return the land it held to the state of Alaska and in turn her people.
+This has never happened.

 Bureaucratic Regulations